missbjs/uni-chalk/readme.md

 ## 256 and Truecolor color support

-Chalk supports 256 colors and [Truecolor](https://github.com/termstandard/colors) (16 million colors) on supported terminal apps.
+Uni-Chalk supports 256 colors and [Truecolor](https://github.com/termstandard/colors) (16 million colors) on supported terminal apps.

-Colors are downsampled from 16 million RGB values to an ANSI color format that is supported by the terminal emulator (or by specifying `{level: n}` as a Chalk option).
-For example, Chalk configured to run at level 1 (basic color support) will downsample an RGB value of #FF0000 (red) to 31 (ANSI escape for red).
+Colors are downsampled from 16 million RGB values to an ANSI color format that is supported by the terminal emulator (or by specifying `{level: n}` as a Uni-Chalk option).
+For example, Uni-Chalk configured to run at level 1 (basic color support) will downsample an RGB value of #FF0000 (red) to 31 (ANSI escape for red).

 Examples: